Model Home Opens –

 In 1937 he designed another home for R.F.D.
 Le Mon at 14 Cornwall Court.

 Putting down roots in Montclair

-In 1944 Admiral Thomas Sprague and his family moved into 26 Ascot Court .
-But his life in the Navy took off and the traveled around the world.
-In 1951 Sprague retired from the Navy and they settled in after only living in the for 2 weeks in the 8 years they owned it.
+In 1944 Admiral Thomas Sprague and his family moved into 26 Ascot Court.
+But his life in the Navy took off and traveled around the world.
+In 1951 Sprague retired from the Navy, and they settled in after only living in them for 2 weeks in the 8 years they owned it.

 The Sprague Family lived there until about 1963 after Mrs. Sprague passed away.

 In March of 2019, the house was put on the market for $ 1,249, 000 and it sold for April of 2019 for $1,300,000.

 - Exceptional Piedmont Pines Home – 26 Ascot Court